 The field sobriety test vs breathalyzer dilemma.
 The government wanted to establish some field sobriety test guidelines, by which officers would have simple, quick, and safe "screening" tests to help officers make valid arrest decisions.

 Other nations, like France, Australia, and Italy, use hand-held portable alcohol breathalyzers to gauge who gets arrested.
 In fact, in most nations, those who refuse these chemical tests to screen them on such scientific, calibrated devices are to be taken to jail for drinking and driving.

 Because adults aged 21 and older in ALL STATES can drink some alcohol and drive, a DUI field sobriety test done at the highway made sense, to law enforcement officials.
 The accuracy of field sobriety tests, however, was of prime importance.
 Plus, in America, not taking field sobriety tests is the right of every driver in every state, although some states now will assess a monetary penalty from refusing to blow into a "voluntary" PBT (preliminary breath test) device.

 The original effort to identify usable roadside evaluations had more than ten prospective tests, but only three were chosen for law enforcement use.
 The ten initial police roadside tests the government considered had people recite the alphabet, walk a straight line, and pick up several coins (in a certain order) that an officer tossed on the ground, and tracing tests.
 The goal was to help make better arrest decisions for the offense of driving under the influence.

-For a DUI in Georgia, call us 24 HOURS A DAY for a FREE lawyer consultation and ask about our attorneys' fee payment plans.
-(404) 567-5515.See Other Valuable Links Below:
+For defense an accusation of DUI in Georgia, call us 24 HOURS A DAY for a FREE lawyer consultation and ask about our attorneys' fee payment plans.
+404-567-5515.